 Practically speaking, it seems to me that we live in a deeply contradictory culture, musical and otherwise.

 On the one hand, I am humbled by the talent, commitment, and skill of artists working today in all media and genres.
-I am perpetually amazed by the variety and diversity of the music being played and composed.
+I am regularly amazed by the variety and diversity of the music being played and composed.
 I am inspired by the enthusiasm of people who love it and love to experience it.
 More music (and more different kinds of music) is being written and played in 2017 than at any other point in human history.
 It is an astonishing, overwhelming time to be alive as a person working in the arts.

 While we are capable of doing important work and being inspired artists, we are also dragged down by aspects of the thorny cultural landscape in which we live.
 For every uniquely courageous performer or composer, there is a correspondingly severe sense in which the various injustices—the economic, political, and practical realities of our society—circumscribe our artistic (and other) choices.